Feilner/homebridge-plc/README.md

 	- Edit `config.json` to add the plc platform and its accessories.
 	- Run Homebridge

-- Install via Homebridge UI
+- Install via Homebridge UI (recommended)
 	- Search for `plc` on the plugin screen of [config-ui-x](https://github.com/oznu/homebridge-config-ui-x) .
 	- Find `homebridge-plc`
 	- Click install.